FROM THE LEARNING CENTER

 For example, insurance company X underwrites policies, and those policies are then reinsured by reinsurer Y. Each company shares a bit of the risk so no one company holds it all.

-Though each state requires insurance companies to hold a specific cash reserve to prevent insolvency in the event of unexpected and excessive claims, reinsurance lessens the need for a company to tap into its reserves.
+Though each state requires insurance companies to hold a specific cash reserve to prevent insolvency, reinsurance lessens the need for a company to tap into its reserves.

 Reinsurance works in one of two ways:

 - By paying part of an insurance company’s claims in exchange for part of each premium collected

 - By paying an insurance company’s claims after it has paid out a defined total.

 Using Insurance Ratings To Decide On Life Insurance

 After comparing a couple of different ratings, you’ll have a solid picture of an insurance company’s financial strength, which can help you decide whether or not to trust them to cover you.

 An insurance company’s current ratings should never be the sole factor in your decision to buy an insurance policy, but it does shine a light on a company’s financial stability.
 Insurance companies are expected to be there when you need them most.
 That said, the higher their rating, the more likely they’ll be financially stable for the long haul.